-315 - Operating Systems Concepts - This course examines concepts and algorithms concerning processes, threads, CPU scheduling, process synchronization, deadlocks and memory management.
-Java programming with threads and an introduction to Java network programming will complement these topics.
+- 330 Introduction to Computer Networking This course introduces students to the fundamentals of modern computer networking.
+The course examines how modern computer networks developed, details how they are used and implemented, and provides a foundational basis for further study of the topic.
 Prerequisite: CSCI 211 or permission of the instructor.
-Recommended: MATH 220.
-Three hours.
-Staff.

-330 - Introduction to Computer Networking - This course introduces students to the fundamentals of modern computer networking.
-The course examines how modern computer networks developed, details how they are used & implemented, and provides a foundational basis for further study of the topic.
-Prerequisite: CSCI 211 or permission of the instructor.
 Offered alternate years.
 Three hours.
-Staff.

-332 - Computer Graphics - Students will learn to use a standard graphics API and apply this knowledge to develop graphics applications for several areas.
-Topics will include a study of basic graphics algorithums, hardware components, output primitives and their attributes, 2D/3D transformations, clipping, interactive input, viewing pipeline, hidden surface removal, shading models, and curve and surface design.
+Staff. - 332 Computer Graphics Students will learn to use a standard graphics API and apply this knowledge to develop graphics applications for several areas.
+Topics will include a study of basic graphics algorithms, hardware components, output primitives and their attributes, 2D/3D transformations, clipping, interactive input, viewing pipeline, hidden surface removal, shading models, and curve and surface design.
 Prerequisites: CSCI 112 and 214, or permission of the instructor.
 Offered alternate years.
 Three hours.
-Staff.

-336 - Programming in the .NET Framework - This course is a practical introduction to programming and using services provided by .NET.
-The .NET framework and the classes it provides are covered using the C# language to program console, windows forms, database, and web service .NET applications.
-Prerequisites: CSCI 214 or a good understanding of object-oriented programming and instructor permission.
-Three hours.
-Staff.

-340 - Parallel Computing - This course is designed to introduce the student to the theory and practice of parallel computing.
+Staff. - 340 Parallel Computing This course is designed to introduce the student to the theory and practice of parallel computing.
 Through discussions of principles and implementation of these principles, students will gain experience and knowledge of some of the central issues of parallel computing.
 Topics include: processes sharing resources, processors sharing resources (architecture models, performance measures, speedup and laws for parallel models), parallelizing algorithms, implementation of algorithms in message-passing systems.
 Prerequisite: CSCI 214 or permission of the instructor.
-Offered alternate years.
 Three hours.
-Staff.

-395 - Junior Seminar - This course, given in a topical-seminar format, is intended to help students strengthen their skills in reading, understanding, exploring, and presenting computer-science concepts.
+Staff. - 395 Junior Seminar This course, given in a topical-seminar format, is intended to help students strengthen their skills in reading, understanding, exploring, and presenting computer-science concepts.
 Led by the course instructor and centered on a single topic or thread of topics, students participate in the delivery of the instruction for the course.
 As appropriate to the content, students may be required to complete projects that enhance the opportunity to develop a deep understanding of the course content.
 Prerequisites: CSCI 214 with a grade of C- or better and junior standing.
 Three hours.
-Staff.

-401 - Capstone Experience - A culminating experience in which a computer science major is required to integrate, extend, and apply knowledge and skills from the content of a designated major course together with those accumulated through the pursuit of the major program.
+Staff. - 401 Capstone Experience A culminating experience in which a computer science major is required to integrate, extend, and apply knowledge and skills from the content of a designated major course together with those accumulated through the pursuit of the major program.
 Students will enroll in this course as well as a major course designated for the capstone.
 The projects assigned in the designated major course will provide parallel experiences to the projects assigned to the other students in the course as well as elements that require integrating concepts and skills for previous computer science courses and the general education program.
 The designated major elective course as well as the projects will be approved by the department.
 A formal oral presentation of the project work is required to complete the capstone experience.
 Prerequisites: CSCI 395 and senior standing.
 One hour.
 Staff.